caleb531/open-conference-url/README.md

 events whose start time was within the last 20 minutes *or* whose start time is within the next 20 minutes.

-### conference_domains
+### offset_from_today

-The `conference_domains` is an array of domain names representing which URLs to check within each calendar event.
-This domains list determines which links are considered "conference" URLs.

-The domains are listed in order of precedence, so if `"zoom.us"` precedes `"google.com"` in the file, then the workflow will prefer the Zoom link over the Google Meet link if both are present.
+The `offset_from_today` is a positive integer representing how many days into the future the workflow should fetch calendar events.
+For example, a value of `1` will display events from tomorrow alongside events from today.

 ## Credits